ERDDAP

 That lets you build a system that rarely gets overwhelmed (even at peak demand),

-without have to pay for capacity that is rarely used.
+without having to pay for capacity that is rarely used.

 The disadvantages of these services are: